Sentence function: Declarative vs. affirmative vs. positive

 A declarative statement is not synonymous with an affirmative one, nor need it be true.
-Declaratives may be phrased positively or negatively (assert or negate), affirm or refute a proposition (support or undermine), be honest or dishonest (speak frankly or deceive), or may be true or false (inform accurately or misinform).
+Declaratives may be phrased positively or negatively (assert or negate), agree with or contradict a polar question (affirm or refute), be honest or deceive (speak frankly or lie), and be true or false (inform accurately or misinform).
 All qualify as declarative sentences.
-Declarative refers to a sentence's function or purpose, while affirmative, positive and true deal with a sentence's topicality, grammatical polarity, and veracity, which is why the different terms can overlap simultaneously.
+Declarative refers to a sentence's structure, while positive, affirmative, and true deal with a sentence's grammatical degree of comparison, polarity, and veridicality, which is why the different terms can overlap simultaneously.

 Though not as erroneous as the above misnomer, there is a clouding that can occur between the slight distinction of the affirmative, and the positive.
 Although it semantically speaking comes natural that positive is the opposite of negative, and therefore should be completely synonymous with affirmative, grammatically speaking, once again they tend to be separate entities; depending on specificity.
-Positive in linguistic terms refers to the degree of the quality of an adjective or adverb, while affirmative refers to the perceived validity of the entire sentence.
+Positive in linguistic terms refers to the primary, noncomparative sense of an adjective or adverb, while affirmative refers to the perceived validity of the entire sentence.

 Thus, all three terms being separate entities, an adjective or adverb can be in the positive degree but expressed in the negative, so that the sentence, This hummer does not seem to be eco-friendly, has all negative, positive, and declarative properties.

 In fact, an exclamatory, imperative, as well as a question can be in the negative form: I can't do this!, Don't touch me, Don't you want to?